What you will learn from this article:

 Consider taking a run.
 What would you have to do to make that run a level 10 in your eyes?
 Would you have to run at dusk when you find the temperature and lighting more appealing?
 Would you have to run with a friend?
 Would you have to laugh three times, just thinking of something that cracks you up?
 Consider what conditions you need to create for yourself to feel that level of an experience.

-The goal is to change the emotion you tie to objects and experiences.
-Ask yourself what you would have to appreciate, believe, feel, and focus on to achieve that.
-And anything you ask must be within your own control for this to work.
+The goal is to change the emotion you tie to objects and experiences as emotions are tied to actions and the healthy habits we develop based on those actions.
+Ask yourself what you would have to appreciate, believe, feel and focus on to achieve that.
+Remember, where focus goes, energy flows, and you need to focus on things within your own control for this to work.
 If you say that to have a level 10 run it can’t rain, then that is not in your control.
 But if you say, “I have to stop during the run and look around and just enjoy my surroundings,” then you are taking direct control of your outcome.
-Then your life becomes outstanding because you are always thinking in advance – you have decided that this is what you are committed to.
+You are then on your way to unlocking an extraordinary life because you are always thinking in advance – you have decided that this is what you are committed to.
 You have decided that this is the result you want.
 You aren’t waiting and hoping that it happens; you are creating the conditions that make it happen.

 Creating what works for you

 Quantifying and qualifying what is and is not important to you comes down to creating your version of a fulfilling life.
 To do this, you have to look beyond your surface-level objective.
 Yes, you want to quit smoking, sleep more, develop healthier relationships or move ahead in your career, but why?
 It’s not just because you do or don’t want to do these things, it’s about identifying your outcome and moving toward that end goal.
-Then you’ll be able to view and shape your habits accordingly.
+Then you’ll be able to focus on creating healthier habits accordingly.
 Once you commit to your outcome, you’ll find the drive you need to take action, which will result in healthier habits overall.
 Use what you know about quantifying and qualifying to create the conditions you need to succeed.
-Do you want to strengthen your marriage because you’re looking for a more joyful existence?
+Do you want to stay connected to your partner because you’re looking for a more joyful existence?
 Create the environment that allows you to do this.
 Pay attention to your spouse’s needs and express your own.
 Bring flowers home, make a romantic dinner and create a place in which you can more easily connect to feelings of stability, love and warmth.
 Ultimately, continuing these behaviors will lead to your ultimate goal – finding joy and companionship in a romantic partner and creating a beautiful life with someone you love.